FrederikkeGylstorff/QuizWebTest/README.md

 The objective of the test is to make a simple quiz editor where you can CRUD quizzes for a quiz-game.

-##Prerequisites
+## Prerequisites

  * Git (https://gitforwindows.org/)
  * Node(tested with v.
 18.14.2 - https://nodejs.org/en/download/)
  * Text or code editor (https://code.visualstudio.com/)

-##Getting up and running
+## Getting up and running

- * Open a command line in the root folder of the project.
-The folder with package.json file in it
+ * Open a command line in the folder with "package.json"-file in it.
  * Run the command "npm install"
  * Run the command "npm start"
- * Your default browser will open and show test template at (http://localhost:3000)
+ * Your default browser will open and show the base project at http://localhost:3000

 ## Handing in your test